 <filenames></filenames> A space-separated list of result files in Bismark format from which methylation information is extracted for every cytosine in the read.
-The files may be $gzip$ compressed (ending in .gz).
+The files may be gzip compressed (ending in $.gz$).
 OPTIONS: -s/single-end Input file(s) are Bismark result file(s) generated from single-end read data.
 Specifying eithersingle-end orpaired-end is mandatory. -p/paired-end Input file(s) are Bismark result file(s) generated from paired-end read data.
 Specifying eitherpaired-end orsingle-end is mandatory. vanilla The Bismark result input file(s) are in the old custom Bismark format (up to version 0.5.x) and not in SAM format which is the default as of Bismark version 0.6.x or higher.
-Default: OFF. no_overlap For paired-end reads it is theoretically possible that Read 1 and Read 2 overlap.
-This option avoids scoring overlapping methylation calls twice (only methylation calls of read 1 are used for in the process since read 1 has historically higher quality basecalls than read 2).
-Whilst this option removes a bias towards more methylation calls in the center of sequenced fragments it may de facto remove a sizable proportion of the data.
-This option is on by default for paired-end data but can be disabled using include_overlap.
-Default: ON. include_overlap For paired-end data all methylation calls will be extracted irrespective of whether they overlap or not.
-Default: OFF. ignore <int></int> Ignore the first <int> bp from the 5' end of Read 1 when processing the methylation call string.
-This can remove e.g. a restriction enzyme site at the start of each read or any other source of bias (e.g. PBAT-Seq data).</int> ignore_r2 <int></int> Ignore the first <int> bp from the 5' end of Read 2 of paired-end sequencing results only.
-Since the first couple of bases in Read 2 of BS-Seq experiments show a severe bias towards non-methylation as a result of end-repairing sonicated fragments with unmethylated cytosines (see M-bias plot), it is recommended that the first couple of bp of Read 2 are removed before starting downstream analysis.
-Please see the section on M-bias plots in the Bismark User Guide for more details.
-The optionsignore <int> andignore_r2 <int> can be combined in any desired way.</int></int></int> ignore_3prime Int> Ignore the last <int> bp from the 3' end of Read 1 (or single-end alignment files) when processing the methylation call string.
-This can remove unwanted biases from the end of reads.</int> Int> Ignore the last <int> bp from the 3' end of Read 1 (or single-end alignment files) when processing the methylation call string.
-This can remove unwanted biases from the end of reads.</int> ignore_3prime_r2 2 <int> Ignore the last <int> bp from the 3' end of Read 2 of paired-end sequencing results only.
-This can remove unwanted biases from the end of reads.</int></int> comprehensive Specifying this option will merge all four possible strand-specific methylation info into context-dependent output files.
-The default contexts are: (i) CpG context (ii) CHG context (iii) CHH context (Depending on the C content of the Bismark result file, the output file size might reach 10-30GB!). merge_non_CpG This will produce two output files (incomprehensive mode) or eight strand- specific output files (default) for Cs in (i) CpG context (ii) any non-CpG context (Depending on the C content of the Bismark result file, the output file size might reach 10-30GB!). no_header Suppresses the Bismark version header line in all output files for more convenient batch processing. -o/output DIR Allows specification of a different output directory (absolute or relative path).
-If not specified explicitly, the output will be written to the current directory. report Prints out a short methylation summary and the parameters used to run this script.
-Default: ON. samtools_path The path to your Samtools installation, e.g. /home/user/samtools/.
-Does not need to be specified explicitly if Samtools is in the PATH already. gzip The methylation extractor files (CpG_OT, CpG_OB etc) will be written out in a GZIP compressed form to save disk space.
-This option does not work on bedGraph and genome-wide cytosine reports as they are 'tiny' anyway. version Displays the version information. -h/help Displays this help file and exits. mbias_only The methylation extractor will read the entire file but only output the M-bias table and plots as well as a report (optional) and then quit.
-Default: OFF. multicore <int></int> Sets the number of cores to be used for the methylation extraction process.
-If system resources are plentiful this is a viable option to speed up the extraction process (we observed a near linear speed increase for up to 10 cores used).
-Please note that a typical process of extracting a BAM file and writing out '.gz' output streams will in fact use ~3 cores per value ofmulticore <int> specified (1 for the methylation extractor</int> itself, 1 for a Samtools stream, 1 for GZIP stream), so --multicore 10 is likely to use around 30 cores of system resources.
-This option has no bearing on the speed of the bismark2bedGraph or genome-wide cytosine report processes.
+Default: OFF. no_overlap For paired-end reads it is theoretically possible that read_1 and read_2 overlap.
+This option avoids scoring overlapping methylation calls twice.
+Whilst this removes a bias towards more methylation calls towards the center of sequenced fragments it can de facto remove a good proportion of the data. ignore <int></int> Ignore the first <int> bp when processing the methylation call string.
+As all reads are sorted in a forward direction this can remove e.g. a restriction enzyme site at the start of each read (this can become relevant for non-directional libraries in RRBS type experiments).</int> comprehensive Specifying this option will merge all four possible strand-specific methylation info into context-dependent output files.
+The default contexts are: (i) CpG context (ii) CHG context (iii) CHH context (Depending on the C content of the Bismark result file, the output file size might reach 10-30GB!). merge_non_CpG This will produce two output files (incomprehensive mode) or eight strand- specific output files (default) for Cs in (i) CpG context (ii) any non-CpG context (Depending on the C content of the Bismark result file, the output

+file size might reach 10-30GB!).

+no_header Suppresses the Bismark version header line in all output files for more

+convenient batch processing.

+-o/output DIR Allows specification of a different output directory (absolute or relative path).
+If not specified explicitely, the output will be written to the current directory.

+report Prints out a short methylation summary and the parameters used to run this script.

+version Displays the version information.

+-h/help Displays this help file and exits.